k2view-academy/K2View-Academy/articles/34_JMX_statistics/01_JMX_overview.md

 ### What can I monitor with JMX?

 Various statistics using JMX counters within Fabric can be gathered.
-Below are some examples of some statistics that can be monitored:
+Below is the list of the main statistics fields that can be monitored:

 - Processes - provides information about the major services at play across Fabric during execution.
 - Actions - such as schema maintenances and fabric commands